NicholasCheek/5ESpellSlotCounter/README.md

 # D20 Spell Slot Counter

-D20 Spell Slot Counter is a python script that can kept keep track of remaining spell slots for casters.
+D20 Spell Slot Counter is a python script that keeps track of remaining spell slots for casters.

 ## Setup